adamdods/adamdods/README.md

-# 💫 Hello there, I'm Adam Dods:
+# 💫 Hello there!
+Welcome to my Github page!
-I'm a final year math and computer science student looking for experience

 ## 🌐 Socials: